JackRoten-Suplari/normai/README.md

-# normai
+# normi
-Test grounds for AI based normalizations
+Test grounds for AI and ML based normalizations

 Anthropic_batch.py needs work to be integrated into this repo, aids in creating vendor batch to pass to anthropic